MUCodeAcademy/MidlandCode-C14/Resources/ProjectList/OtherLearningOptions.md

 ## Other Ways to Learn

-As mentioned at the very beginning of the cohort, there's a lot of websites that can let you practice making projects or programming questions.
+There's a lot of websites that can let you practice making projects or programming questions.
 Here are a few:

 - https://www.freecodecamp.org/news/tag/projects - List of extra projects with instructions.